top of page

 Couple Hugging

 ADHD affects so much more than focus or organization—it shapes how you experience the world.
-For some, it can be overthinking to the point of overwhelm.
+For some, it can be thoughts moving at warp speed or overthinking to the point of overwhelm.
 For others, it’s the challenge of sitting still, staying on track, or racings thoughts and emotions that seem to flood in all at once.
 Hyperactivity can look like constant motion, an endless stream of ideas, or even internal restlessness that no one else sees.
+Therapy helps you uncover how ADHD shows up in your life and provides tools to navigate these challenges with more ease and confidence.

 bottom of page